Energieseminar/Inselfitness/README.md

 Safety features include a 4 Ampere fuse and an FI circuit breaker for personnel protection.
 In case of a central network shutdown, a safety relay disconnects the office supply.
 A transfer switch in the office prevents data loss by seamlessly switching to grid power during system disruptions.

+## Raspberry Pi and Arduino

+### What is Raspberry Pi?

+-A Raspberry Pi is a small, single-board computer developed by the Raspberry Pi Foundation in the United Kingdom.
+It is designed to be a low-cost, credit-card-sized computer that plugs into a computer monitor or TV, and it uses a standard keyboard and mouse.

+### What is Arduino?

+-Arduino is an open-source platform used for building electronics projects.
+Arduino consists of both a physical programmable circuit board (often referred to as a microcontroller) and a piece of software, or IDE (Integrated Development Environment) that runs on your computer, used to write and upload computer code to the physical board.

+### Raspberry Pi and Arduino in serial connection

+-To get started, connect your Arduino to your computer, so you can upload the code into the board.
+After that, connect the USB cable to the Raspberry Pi.
+The Raspberry Pi will power the Arduino via this cable.
+To make a Serial connection you can also use plain wires between the Raspberry Pi GPIOs and the Arduino pins

+### Video Links

+Getting started with Raspberry Pi and Arduino: https://youtu.be/xc9rUI0F6Iw?si=9YZu60pkYA3Ehoic

+Serial Connection between Raspberry Pi and Arduino: https://youtu.be/jU_b8WBTUew?si=bmbPZzC8YB6uMPUu

 For more insights, explore our [YouTube channel](https://www.youtube.com/channel/your-channel).

 Feel free to contribute to this open-source project and be part of advancing sustainable energy solutions!